ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2025-10-26-Generative-AI-and-Astronomy.md

 ---
 layout: post
-title:  "Generative AI and the future of astronomy research"
+title:  "My ideas on Generative AI use in Astronomy"
+author: "Derek"
-excerpt: An optimistic view of the future of both amateur and professional astronomy with the boom of generative AI.
+excerpt: An optimistic view of the future of both amateur and professional astronomy in the age of generative AI.
 published: false
 images:
   - url: /images/standing-lookingup.png
 ---
 It built an *entire system*[^1] from scratch in less time than it previously took to analyse a single night's dataset.
-This is my recent experience on a rainy weekend with artificial intelligence (AI) in astronomy.
+This is my recent experience on a rainy weekend with AI in astronomy.
 Building a system to find planets orbiting distant stars (exoplanets) from a few hundred images of the same patch of sky.
 Prior to this, I would have fed these images into *traditional* software and let it churn for about 12 to 15 hours before seeing the output, the characteristic dip in brightness caused by a distant planet crossing in front of its 'sun'.
 If the traditional software takes half a day to process ~4Gb of data from a small observatory, imagine the challenges when LSST comes online with 500x more data per night (~20Tb/night).

+***My background**: I'm an amateur astronomer and a professional software engineer.
+I don't have academic qualifications in astronomy but have completed [AAVSO courses in photometry ](https://www.aavso.org/choice-astronomy)and am reasonably competent in that narrow field with about 8 years experience.*

 ### The problem

-"It can't do it yet" is a common quote I've heard a few times from astronomers when it comes to using AI to extract knowledge from data.
-In my opinion, they are correct, and it may never be able to 'do it'
+When it comes to AI use in astronomy research, "It can't do it yet" is a common quote I've heard.
+In my opinion, they are correct, and it may never be able to 'do it'.
+There is a nuance to this though, and I believe this is the problem.
+There may be an expectation that AI is an 'oracle', extracting insights from raw data, whereas I argue that it is more suitable as a 'research assistant' and 'coding partner'.

-Astronomers are right to be cautious
+Astronomers are right to be cautious about AI usage thought.
-Ever since late 2022 when ChatGPT was released there has been a huge boom and hype around AI I feel there is some reluctance to use AI in Astronomy.
-This is just my opinion and stems from what we commonly call AI in 2025 which is really a specific type of AI built on human language (Large language models).

-why astronomers are RIGHT to be cautious
-Reinhard Genzel, a Nobel laureate and an astrophysicist at the Max Planck Institute, expressed some skepticism[^2]
+Reinhard Genzel, a Nobel laureate and an astrophysicist expressed skepticism[^2] when a group of researchers published an AI generated image of the Sag-a black hole based on data discarded form the event horizon telescope.

-"What if AI doesn't touch the data at all—it just writes the code that does?" ---- AI to change the process vs. AI to change the data
+TODO: section on ai gen astrophotos. include apod and cac poll
 ![whatsapp-ai-poll.png](../images/whatsapp-ai-poll.png)

 ### The central idea.
 What if...

+"What if AI doesn't touch the data at all—it just writes the code that does?" ---- AI to change the process vs. AI to change the data

 so above is all generative AI.
 The example of nobel laurate and the black hole stuff, APOD example of gen images, the whatsapp group poll, the quote from astronomer "cant do it yet."
 Now, what if AI does not touch the data at all.
 It does not generate direct insights from data.
 What if we take a different angle and use AI to generate code that does.